100 Level–Lower Elementary

 TOEFL Preparation Plus

-This is a course designed to prepare students for the IBT TOEFL exam.
-There will be an overview of all skills, question types and ample opportunities to practice each skill area.
-Tips and strategies will also be examined for each skill area.
+This course is designed to prepare students for the iBT TOEFL exam.
+There will be an overview of all skills, question types, ample opportunities to practice each skill area, and simulated test-taking scenarios.
+Test-taking tips and strategies will also be examined for each skill area.
+Participants who complete the course will be able to take the TOEFL exam at a specially discounted price.

 Vocabulary Development for Standardized Tests